llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ---
 layout: post
 title: Are food deserts in King County, WA very different from the rest of King County?
-subtitle: We'll cross reference some demographic and fruit/vegetable consumption data from behavioral health surveys conducted by the [Center for Health Statistics](https://www.doh.wa.gov/DataandStatisticalReports/DataSystems/BehavioralRiskFactorSurvei ), a Division of Disease Control and Health Statistics at the Washington State Department of Health, with information on food deserts from the USDA.
+subtitle: We'll cross reference some demographic and fruit/vegetable consumption data from behavioral health surveys conducted by the Center for Health Statistics, a Division of Disease Control and Health Statistics at the Washington State Department of Health, with information on food deserts from the USDA.
 image: /img/income_des.png
 layout: page
 ---

-##### Food desert designations by the USDA can be found at the [Food Access Research Atlas](https://www.ers.usda.gov/data-products/food-access-research-atlas).

-##### Food deserts are defined as areas of [low income and low access](https://www.ers.usda.gov/webdocs/publications/93141/eib%20209%20summary.pdf?v=6737.3) and a few designations exist based on the density of the population.

-##### King County is largly urban and all of our data pertains the low income and 1 mile from nearest grocery store designation.

-##### The USDA food desert data is from 2015, so we'll just look at survey data from that year.
-We have 11,466 surveys to look through.
-We also have several columns we won't get to right now, but we have time take a look at a few that are typically looked at as indicators of inequality.

-#####  You can see the process used for cleaning and organizing the data [here](https://github.com/llpk79/Project_Blog_Post/blob/master/main.py).

 ### We'll look at the differences between all of King County and just those living in food desert areas.